slawrence100/ece4960-fast-robots/lab8-v2.md

 ![Sensor-based flip graph, P-control](lab08_photos/better-flips/run1_pid.png)

+Other parameters:
+- Forward motor power: 170
+- Forward runtime: 900 ms
+- Backward motor power: 255
+- Backward runtime: 1000 ms
+- Motor calibration factor: 1.3 (i.e. the left motor is 1.3x as fast as the right motor)

 ### Sensor-Based Stunt
 Now that I had gotten a better time-based stunt, I wanted to see if P-control could help me more.
 This caused me to write code for a sensor-based flip: